themeix/justinsola.github.com/index.markdown

 ## Research orientation

-My research interest is 1) the generation & maintenance of socioeconomic inequality and 2) testing theories (particularly 'neoliberal') of how and why people seek security.
-I research gun desirability, how carceral contact affects inequality, heterogeneity in desire for police service, the epistemology of mixed-methods social research, and how people consume security through training, equipment, group membership, and mindset adoption.
+My research interests are 1) the generation & maintenance of socioeconomic inequality and 2) testing theories of how and why people seek security.
+I actively research 1) gun desirability, 2) how carceral contact affects inequality, 3) heterogeneity in desire for police service, 4) the epistemology of mixed-methods social research, and 5) how Americans consume security through training, equipment, group membership, and mindset adoption.

 I use both qual and quant methods, employing a variety of research designs including experimental, survey, and participant observations in conjunction with interviews.
 I want to conduct research that is rigorous, respects actors' frames of action, and that imputes adequate motives and mechanisms of behavior (to paraphrase Peter Bearman).